 - You’ll find your kids are interested in outdoor activities you’d never thought of.
 Mountain biking, orienteering, hiking etc.

 - You won’t be shunned for not having a high school placement sorted by the time your child can walk.
 This is my favourite.
 Hobart has some good Public High Schools and quite a supply of Catholic and Private schools.
 The fees are cheaper, and placements for most don’t need to be secured until year 4 or 5.

 - Despite trying your best to resist, you will own more than more puffer jacket within your first six months of moving here.
 By the second year you’ll have multiple in different colours.

 - Unfortunately, you’ll still have to deal with traffic.
-Hobartians love their cars and as such there is still a definite peak-hour.
+Hobartians love their cars and as such there is still a definite peak-hour (although this finishes much earlier than in the bigger capitals).
 This is often made worse by their inability to merge (you’ll know what I mean when you move here).

 - It’s a nightmare to get kids to bed in the middle of summer.
 You won’t have to deal with the hot nights which make sleep unbearable, but you will curse daylight savings when it’s still bright outside at 9 pm – trying to convince your children that it is well and truly past bedtime.

 - We do have Uber.
-Just not David Jones or our own AFL team.
+Just not David Jones or our own AFL team – yet.